Ohio Admin. Code 5160-10-31 - DMEPOS: footwear and foot orthoses

 (c) Deluxe features.

-(7) Payment for a therapeutic shoe includes fitting, necessary inserts, and any required modification.
-Separate payment may be made for inserts if the provider confirms in writing that the recipient has appropriate footwear meeting the industry definition of a depth or custom-molded shoe, into which the insert can be placed.
+(7) Payment for a therapeutic shoe includes fitting, necessary inserts, and any required necessary modification.
+Separate payment may be made for inserts if the provider confirms in writing that the recipient individual has appropriate footwear meeting the industry definition of a depth or custom-molded shoe, into which the insert can be placed.

 Notes